JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/simulation.rst

 * :ref:`real_cases` category corresponds to simulations which are initialized with large-scale 3d atmospheric fields (IFS, ARPEGE, AROME, GFS, etc.).

-For both catergories, you will have to use several :ref:`executables_and_namelists` to prepare, run and compute diagnostics of your simulation.
-To deepns Meso-NH's functionality please go to the following tutorials.
+For both catergories, you will have to use several :ref:`executables_and_namelists` to pre-process, run and post-process diagnostics of your simulation.
+To deepens Meso-NH's functionalities, please go to the following tutorials.

-Some basic tutorial
+Workflows examples
 *****************************************************************************

 Both categories are described in the following sections :